-These are some riddles that don’t require much effort from the depths of your brain, but ones that kids will find fun and enjoyable.
-You’ll be sure to get a chuckle out of these!
+These are some funny riddles for children and adults.
+They don’t require much effort from the depths of your brain, so they’re ones that kids will find fun and enjoyable.
+You’ll be sure to get a chuckle out of these easy riddles for kids!

 What kind of tree can you carry in your hand?

 When should you give elephant milk to a baby?